adap/flower/doc/source/how-to-use-built-in-mods.rst

 :og:description: Learn how to use built-in modifiers to enhance the behaviour of a ClientApp in Flower for federated learning.
+.. title:: Use Built-in Mods to Customize Clients in Flower
 .. meta::
     :description: Learn how to use built-in modifiers to enhance the behaviour of a ClientApp in Flower for federated learning.